-(iv)A modification to the approved building materials, architectural style, or color of building design features, so long as the overall intent as depicted in the approved Special Use Permit conditions shall be maintained.

-(v)An increase in the permitted number of employees, so long as the approved number does not exceed (1) 5% of the maximum employees listed in the adopted Special Use Permit conditions; or (2) one additional employee, whichever is greater and so long as the minimum off-street parking requirement can be attained.

-(vi)An increase in the number of rooms or units at an assisted living facility, so long as the approved increase does not exceed (1) 5% of the maximum number listed in the adopted Specia Use Permit conditions; or (2) one additional room, whichever is greater.

-(vii)Changes in a building's minimum floor area ratio (FAR) specified in an adopted Special Use Permit condition, so long as the building's gross floor area is increased or reduced by no more than 0.1 FAR and so long as the maximum gross floor area is not increased beyond the maximum gross floor area prescribed in the zoning district standards.

-(viii)Changes in a building's minimum or maximum height specified in an adopted Special Use Permit condition, so long as the building's height is increased or reduced by no more than 10 fee and so long as the height is not increased beyond the maximum height prescribed in the zoning district standards.

-(ix)Changes to a stormwater management facility as depicted on an approved Special Use Perm plan, so long as no additional land disturbance would be required beyond that shown in the plan' limits of clearing and grading, to the satisfaction of the Public Works Director or designee.

-(x)Minor changes to the site layout or configuration, provided impacts to adjacent properties are mitigated.
+- (vi) An increase in the number of rooms or units at an assisted living facility, so long as the approved increase does not exceed (1) 5% of the maximum number listed in the adopted Special Use Permit conditions; or (2) one additional room, whichever is greater. - (vii) Changes in a building's minimum floor area ratio (FAR) specified in an adopted Special Use Permit condition, so long as the building's gross floor area is increased or reduced by no more than 0.1 FAR and so long as the maximum gross floor area is not increased beyond the maximum gross floor area prescribed in the zoning district standards. - (viii) Changes in a building's minimum or maximum height specified in an adopted Special Use Permit condition, so long as the building's height is increased or reduced by no more than 10 feet and so long as the height is not increased beyond the maximum height prescribed in the zoning district standards. - (ix) Changes to a stormwater management facility as depicted on an approved Special Use Permit plan, so long as no additional land disturbance would be required beyond that shown in the plan's limits of clearing and grading, to the satisfaction of the Public Works Director or designee. - (x) Minor changes to the site layout or configuration, provided impacts to adjacent properties are mitigated.